Stream Ciphers

 It’s quite natural that since we need both CPA secure and integrity, can we just combine the CPA secure cipher and a secure MAC ?
 There are three choices:

-2. encrypt-then- MAC (IPsec), which means that the tag is for the encrypted cipher text and not encrypted.
+MAC(IPsec), which means that the tag is for the encrypted cipher text and not encrypted. - encrypt-and-

 AE theorems: